-    “Read stories, watch videos and use pretend play [with] puppets or dolls to practice the social demands of the holiday,” says Selznic.
+“Read stories, watch videos and use pretend play [with] puppets or dolls to practice the social demands of the holiday,” says Selznick.

-Some kids may just need a simple overview about the dos and don'ts of trick-or-treating (i.e. do say "thank you" when candy is given, but don’t go inside someone’s house when they open the door).
+Some kids may just need a simple overview about the do’s and don’ts of trick-or-treating (e.g., do say “thank you” when candy is given, but don’t go inside someone’s house when they open the door).
 For other kids, more elaborate practice may be needed.

 Have an exit strategy

-Editor’s note: This article was originally published in October 2018, and updated in October 2019.
+Editor’s note: This article was originally published a few years ago, and updated in September 2021.